Edmund understood her intent quite well. She wanted to wake them all – even if the energy that would be required might kill her.

 Elanore swallowed.
 “No, that would be wrong.
 I don’t mean to exploit the lions.
 Nor do I mean to say that the people should rely on others.”
 She paused, feeling her way around for a better way to explain herself before she started over.
 “The lions are different from us.
 They are the sort of creatures that were made with great strength — strength enough to overpower a man like Giles.
 And yet they are gentle when needed and happy with so little.
 They can fight one moment and then play at the end of the day, reminding us about things like friendship and love.”

 She blushed slightly as her eyes wandered to the window.
 Wistfully, she continued to speak.
 “I’d rather have a hundred of those kind monsters fighting alongside me and the people I love than anyone or anything else.”

-“It’s not the risk to me that I worry about.”
-She appeared troubled as she considered the situation.
-“What of you?
-They insisted that we do this together.”
+“It’s not the risk to me that I worry about,” she said.
+“What of you?”

 Elanore’s eyes widened for a moment as she studied him.

 “Really!”
 Mrs. Winchester suddenly exclaimed.
 “They’re like puppies.”